Kate Who? ‘Blood Princess’ Beatrice Shined At Royal Ascot Week, Proving She Is A First Rate Royal

 No longer in playing a supporting role in the grand royal family play, Princess Beatrice has proved to the world that she is as formidable in fashion, grace, and style as anyone, including her cousin William’s popular wife, Kate Middleton.
 Attending the full week of Royal Ascot, the blood princess showed her style and grace.
-Although the Duke and Duchess of Cambridge only made one appearance to the popular event, Beatrice was there every day, looking fabulous, and very royal.
-Are things are truly looking up for the whimsical Bea?
+Although the Duke and Duchess of Cambridge only made one appearance at the popular event, Beatrice was there every day, looking fabulous and very royal.
+Are things truly looking up for the whimsical Bea?

 Just a year ago, The Sun was quite harsh when writing about the fashion style of both blood princesses, Beatrice, and her younger sister, Eugenie.
-They found fault with everything the sisters wore
+They found fault with everything the sisters wore.

 “The posh duo have fallen foul to the curse of the frumpy formal wear – think crazy hats, ill-fitting frocks and bizarre coats.”

-They went on to remind readers that at William and Kate’s 2011 wedding, the royal sisters became the “laughing stock of the fashion world,” because of the crazy hats they wore.
+They went on to remind readers that at William and Kate’s 2011 wedding, the royal sisters became the “laughing stock of the fashion world” because of the crazy hats they wore.

 Unlike most 28-year-olds, being a princess who wants to explore their personal style is very risky.
-Getting dressed up as a royal is really not that different from the fashion expectations of the First Lady.
+Getting dressed up as a royal is really not that different from the fashion expectations of the first lady.
 What designer you wear, how your dress fits, if there is a wardrobe malfunction will all be in the headlines–especially if things go awry.
 Thus, experimenting can be quite risky, as any faux pas will make headlines.

 This past week, the princess really got it right.
-Beatrice, who lives in both New York City, and London, chose to mostly support British designers.
-When she attended with her mother, Sarah Ferguson, Beatrice wore a rose gold, woven dress designed by Claire Mischevani, that fit her perfectly.
-Her matching rose gold hat was adorned tan and orange feathers, which added a beautiful, and elegant, pop of color.
+Beatrice, who lives in both New York City and London, chose to mostly support British designers.
+When she attended with her mother, Sarah Ferguson, Beatrice wore a rose gold, woven dress designed by Claire Mischevani that fit her perfectly.
+Her matching rose gold hat was adorned with tan and orange feathers, which added a beautiful and elegant pop of color.

-Earlier in the week, when she attended with her sister, grandmother, Queen Elizabeth II, and father, Prince Andrew, Beatrice delighted all with her attire, but especially with her adorable Katniss Everdeen side braid.
+Earlier in the week, when she attended with her sister, grandmother Queen Elizabeth II, and father Prince Andrew, Beatrice delighted all with her attire, but especially with her adorable Katniss Everdeen side braid.
 All eyes were on Beatrice–for the right reasons!

 DAILY MAIL –